patters-match/z88/oz/readme.txt

         rom DK
         rom dk

 both variations will compile a danish Z88 rom, and stored as 'oz.bin' in the current directory of the rom compile scripts.
-You can install/run the rom in the Z88 emulator, OZvm (in /tools/ozvm), or using a conventional Eprom programmer and re-blow your 128K chip to be inserted into a real Z88.
+You can install/run the rom binary in the Z88 emulator, OZvm (in /tools/ozvm), or using a conventional Eprom programmer and re-blow your 128K chip to be inserted into a real Z88.

+Important: The rom script only works with Mpm Assembler V1.1 b7 (22/11/2005) or later.

 ---------------------------------------------------------------------------------------------------